What is the PSEO Program?

 If you have questions about PSEO program details and/or eligibility, check out the Frequently Asked Questions section of the Minnesota State Colleges and Universities PSEO Web site.

-For more information about the PSEO program, please contact the PSEO Coordinator, Va Yang, at 651.846.1713 or send an email to Va Yang.
+For more information about the PSEO program, please email Kathleen Gordon.
 Please remember to include your full name, grade level, and your high school in any inquiries.